 Below are the options available at IU School of Medicine and IUPUI.
 If you have any questions, please send inquiries to email@example.com or contact Dr. Brittney-Shea Herbert.

 IUSM Dean Office’s Medical Student Travel Grants

-The IMPRS Office has funds for Medical Student Travel Awards.
+The IMPRS Office has limited funds for Medical Student Travel Awards each academic year.
 The purpose of the fund is to help medical students defray the cost of attending regional or national scientific meetings to present their scientific research or other scholarly work as a poster or oral presentations.

 - Must be enrolled as an IU School of Medicine medical student in good standing.

 - Must be the presenting author (first author) of the poster or platform session at a national/international meeting.
 Only one person can be first author and be presenting a talk or poster.
 Note: We will only accept one application per presentation.

 - Priorities will be given to first-time applicants and if funds are available, prior grant awardees or recipients of major scholarships will be considered.

 - It is expected that the faculty mentor or department, in which the research or scholarly work was done, to contribute to the support of the student’s travel.